geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The jealous hatred of the fiery king.

-'Tis false!he cried; the maids are here, and I
+’Tis false!he cried; the maids are here, and I

 Will win a passage to their sight, or die."